America's First Corps Best Squad Competition 2024

 |0

-This work, America's First Corps Best Squad Competition 2024, by SGT Keaton Habeck, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, America's First Corps Best Squad Competition 2024 [Image 4 of 4], by SPC Derick Fennell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT